jsears4585/geo-build-2/readme.md

 ## Geography Game

 ### Current Focus
-- Add redirect to CreatePage from NewGame after submitting a new game
-- Prevent unnecessary start game after selecting a game / or use as confirmation box
-- Add Create a Game A-Z sort and pick
 - Olympic-style top-three podium for end game and raining confetti
 - Continue to seed country data